-- You want to share and collaborate on something in real-time
+- You want to share and collaborate on something in real time

 - You need an immediate response

-- You're going to share something random, funny, or off-topic
+- You’re going to share something random, funny or off-topic

 If you need to communicate more complicated ideas or processes virtually, you can use Dropbox Capture.
 Capture lets you record your computer screen while you narrate on camera.
 Showing your face makes communication more personal, and sharing what’s on your screen makes content more understandable.
-For example, when onboarding a new hire, you can replace long messages and meetings with a Capture recording that shows them how to use confusing HR systems instead just telling.
-Then just drop the clip into a messaging app, email, or document and share.
+For example, when onboarding a new employee, you can replace long messages and meetings with a Capture recording that shows them how to use confusing HR systems instead of just telling.
+Then just drop the clip into a messaging app, email or document and share.

 If your team tends to communicate on Slack most of the time, reserve email for more formal topics.
 You should send an email when: